A. Bartlett Giamatti: Yale

 Giamatti stayed in New Haven to receive his doctorate in 1964, when he also published a volume of essays by Thomas G. Bergin he had co-edited with a philosophy graduate student, T. K. Seung.
-He became a professor of comparative literature at Yale University, an author, and master of Ezra Stiles College at Yale, a post to which he was appointed by his predecessor as Yale president, Kingman Brewster, Jr.
+He became a professor of comparative literature at Yale University, an author, and master of Ezra Stiles College at Yale, a post to which he was appointed by his predecessor as Yale president, Kingman Brewster Jr.

 Giamatti taught briefly at Princeton but spent most of his academic life at Yale.
 His scholarly work focused on English Renaissance literature, particularly Edmund Spenser, and relationships between English and Italian Renaissance poets.
 His tenure as Stiles master ended in 1972.

 Giamatti served as president of Yale University from 1978 to 1986.
 He was the youngest president of the university in its history and presided over the university during a bitter strike by its clerical and technical workers in 1984–1985.
 As university president, he refused student, faculty, and community demands to divest from apartheid South Africa.
-He also served on the board of trustees of Mount Holyoke College for many years, participating fully despite his Yale and baseball commitments.
+Giamatti prohibited students from playing Bladderball on campus after years of increasingly strange pranks and several student hospitalizations in 1982.
+He also served on the board of trustees of Mount Holyoke College for many years.
 Giamatti was elected a fellow of the American Academy of Arts and Sciences in 1980 and a member of the American Philosophical Society in 1982.